Tekdirfan/Matching-Algorithms/README.md

 - Truthfulness: It's a dominant strategy for the proposing side to reveal their true preferences.
 However, the receiving side may have incentives to misrepresent their preferences.
 - Efficiency: The algorithm terminates in at most n^2 rounds, where n is the number of participants on each side

+## Parameters

+- `men_preferences` (dict): A dictionary where keys are men and values are lists of women in order of preference.
+- `women_preferences` (dict): A dictionary where keys are women and values are lists of men in order of preference.
+- `men_propose` (bool, optional): If True, men propose to women.
+If False, women propose to men.
+Default is True.

+## Returns

+- `dict`: A dictionary representing the stable matching, where keys are proposers and values are their matched partners.

 ## Usage
 ```python
 from matching_algorithms import deferred_acceptance